 At about 2 am, the aurora came out and danced in the sky.
 It looked like a spectacular ballet of green ghosts.
 With a sudden, I started to enjoy the evening.
 It was such a great show of the fire sparkling against the black spruce and white snow background, and the green aurora curtains in the dark navy star-sprinkled sky.
 I was thankful for the invitation and that no satellite passed while I was watching the scene.

 Do you remember your first Halloween?
 What was it?
 Trick or treating?
-Did you wear a costume? did you enjoy your first Halloween?
-Let me know, send me an email.
-I would love to hear from you.
+Did you wear a costume?
+Did you enjoy your first Halloween?
+Let me know by email.
+I love to hear from you.

 Get the support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.